Coming home? When Repatriation Hits You

 You associate yourself with the customs of your new home and you disassociate yourself from the customs of your old home.
 Of course in most cases the lines are blurry and you are drawn to different parts of the cultures, but the main thing is that you have changed.

-I am a triangle is a pretty common phrase among repats.
+I am a triangle is a pretty common phrase among repatriates.
 It compares the people from your home country with circles and the people from your new country with squares.
-You mix those two cultures and you become a triangle.
+You mix these two cultures and you become a triangle.

 So far so good.
 You might think this is great.
 I kind of fit in both countries now.
 This is definitely a win.
 And it is.

 Here is the tough part and it all comes down to expectations:

 What expectations do you have about your expat country?
 I guess you expect that things are different, right?
 And they are.
 So there are no unmet expectations.
 What expectations do you think the people in the new country have about you?
 That you are different, right?
 And you are.
 Some of them might be pleasantly surprised how much you fit in after a while.
 So there are no unmet expectations either, rather the joy of how well a triangle from a square country fits into a circle country.